DGehrmann/CS50X/README.md

-This reporsitory contains my implementations of the Problem Sets of Harvards "Introduction to Computer Science (CS50X)" Onlince Course (2022 version).
+This reporsitory contains my implementations of the Problem Sets of Harvards "Introduction to Computer Science (CS50X)" Online Course (2022 version).
 Link to the course: https://cs50.harvard.edu/x/2023/